dhurlburtusa/shortcuts/vite/vite-notes.md

 Vite automatically extracts the CSS used by modules in an async chunk and generates a separate file for it.
 The CSS file is automatically loaded via a `<link>` tag when the associated async chunk is loaded, and the async chunk is guaranteed to only be evaluated after the CSS is loaded to avoid FOUC.

+If you'd rather have all the CSS extracted into a single file, you can disable CSS code splitting by setting `build.cssCodeSplit` to false.

 ### Preload Directives Generation

 Vite automatically generates `<link rel="modulepreload">` directives for entry chunks and their direct imports in the built HTML.